Walter K. Martinez: Career

 In 1966, Martinez was elected to the New Mexico House of Representatives as a Democrat representing Valencia County, New Mexico.
 He served in the House for eighteen years.
 Until 1971, the House had been dominated by conservative Democrats, mostly from the south and east of New Mexico.
 That had begun to change after the Supreme Court "one man, one vote" decision in Baker v.
 Carr (1962), which forced electoral districts to be more balanced in size and led to growing numbers of liberal Hispanic and urban intellectual representatives.
 In 1971, when Martinez was in his third term, the position of speaker came open.
 After a tie on the first vote, Martinez was elected speaker by a one-vote margin.

 For eight years Martinez was one of the leaders of the liberal "Mama Lucy Gang", which controlled the house and prevented conservative "Cowboy Democrats" from the ranching areas in the south of the state from controlling the main committees.
 Another leader was Raymond G. Sanchez.
 Martinez's achievements included equalizing school district funding across the state and developing New Mexico's severance tax permanent fund.

 In 1977 Martinez was chosen as candidate for speaker of the Democratic caucus by 26–22, going on to reelection as speaker.
 The Cowboys did well in the 1978 election and demanded a strong presence in the committees.
 Martinez refused, which turned out to be a mistake.

 He was then chosen the Democratic caucus by 30 votes to 11 for Gene Samberson.
 During the opening session of the house on January 16, 1979, eleven Democrats allied with twenty six Republicans to elect the Cowboy Democrat Gene Samberson as speaker by thirty seven votes against the thirty Democrats and three rogue Republicans who voted for Martinez.
 The Mama Lucy Gang remained out of power for the next four years.

 Martinez and Joseph Fidel worked together to obtain funding for many projects in the Grants area.
 In 1981 Martinez was the main force behind the legislation that split Cibola County, New Mexico, out of Valencia County.
 Grants was the seat of the new county.
-In the 1982 election, the liberal Democrats formed a solid majority of the forty seven Democrat members, and the Martinez-backed candidate Raymond G. Sanchez was elected speaker without opposition from the Cowboys.
+In the 1982 election, the liberal Democrats formed a solid majority of the forty seven Democratic members, and the Martinez-backed candidate Raymond G. Sanchez was elected speaker without opposition from the Cowboys.